Beijing

 Smoking is strictly probihited in subway trains and anyone who smokes can be asked to stop by any other passenger.

 Beware that stations and trains become very crowded during rush hour, particularly lines 1, 10 and 13.
 Follow the crowd and it will be fine, but trying to avoid these hours seems a wise choice.
-If there are seats available, be prepared for a mad dash as commuters shove and wrestle for the available seats; you may try to do the same if you feel that you are up to the task. pickpockets are most likely to strike at this moment, so be alert of your belongings.
+If there are seats available, be prepared for a mad dash as commuters shove and wrestle for available seats; you may try to do the same if you feel that you are up to the task. pickpockets are most likely to strike at this moment, so be alert of your belongings.

-Travel by bicycle in Beijing
+Travel by Bicycle

 Once known as a nation of bicycles, China today has an ever growing number of private vehicle owners.
 It is estimated 1,200 more cars hit the streets in Beijing every day.
 As a result, nowadays you are guaranteed to see more bikes in the Netherlands than in Beijing.
-However and the infrastructure from its days as capital of the "Bicycle Kingdom" means exploring Beijing on a bike is excellent.
+However the infrastructure from its days as capital of the "Bicycle Kingdom" means exploring Beijing on a bike is excellent.
 The city is flat as a pancake and all major streets have bike lanes.
 Bicycling is often faster than traveling by car, taxi or bus because of the traffic congestion in the motorized traffic lanes.

 Four-wheeled motorized traffic in Beijing observes traffic signals with the exception of making turns at red lights which is often done without slowing or deferring to pedestrians or bicyclists.
 Pedestrians, bicycles and all other vehicles (for example, motorized bicycles, mopeds and tricycles) generally do not observe traffic signals.
 Also, cars, trucks and buses do not defer to cyclists on the road so it is common for a vehicle to make a right turn from an inside lane across a bike lane with no concern for cyclists traveling in the bike lane.
 Sometimes a right-turning vehicle crossing a bike lane will sound its horn as a warning, but not always.
 Cyclists also need to be on the lookout for wrong-way traffic in the bike lanes, bicycles and tricycles but sometimes motor vehicles, too.
 Wrong-way traffic stays close to the curb so you move to the left to get by them, but not always.
 Bicycling Beijingers tend not to wear helmets, nor do they use lights at night.
 Few bikes even have rear reflectors.
 The moderate pace and sheer numbers of bicyclists in Beijing appears to make bike travel safer than it would be otherwise.